czhc/securityhub-remediations/README.md

 or be comfortable setting up a python3 environment with pip3, ssh, and any text editor.
 6. You should already have GuardDuty enabled on the account, if not follow https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_settingup.html#guardduty_enable-gd
 7. If any of your existing ec2 instances have their tag:Name=RemediationTestTarget then please rename them as instances with this value will be the target for actions during this workshop
+8. Resources will be created in the default vpc.
+If you don't have a default vpc, you will need to modify the commands to specify the vpc you want to use.

 # Modules